TheTechAngle/TheTechAngle.github.io/_posts/Storage.md

 ### 1) Durability - Your data endures
 * The high durability rates delivered by most S3 are largely because they automatically replicate your data across at least three availability zones, with S3 standards having a durability % of 99.999999999%
-* Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA), stores data in only a single availability zone.
+* Amazon S3 One Zone-Infrequent Access (S3 One Zone-IA), stores data in only a single availability zone, but durability of 99.999999999%
 * Reduced Redundancy Storage (RRS) is rated at only 99.99% durability (because it’s replicated across fewer servers than other classes).
+* S3 Standard == S3 One Zone > RRS

 ### 2) Availability - Can you connect?
 S3 Standard (99.99) == Reduced Redundancy > S3 Standard IA (99.9) > S3 One Zone (99.5) % in a year